guettli/programming-guidelines/README.rst

 Regex are great - But it's like eating rubish
 ---------------------------------------------

 Yes, I like regular expression.
 But slow down: What do I do, if I use a regex?
 I think it is "parsing".
 I remember to have read this some time ago: "Time is too short to rewrite parsers".
 Don't parse data!
 We live in the 21 century.
 Consume high level data structures like json, yaml or protcol buffers.
+Refuse to accept CSV or custom text based input data.

 Give booleans a "positive" name
 -------------------------------